 Whilst rarer than some of the other problems, your Pilea’s leaves may be turning yellow due to a pest infestation.
 If you notice yellow spots forming on the leaves then it is most likely due to aphids.
 They usually like to hang out on the undersides of leaves which make then a little trickier to spot unless you are looking for them.

 To treat aphids, spray your plant with Neem oil daily for a week.
 We also recommend removing the worst affected leaves to try to control the problem.
-You can find out more about identifying, treating and preventing pests in our downloadable ebook.

 If your Pilea has developed yellow patches on the leaves but is not getting any direct sunlight which could be scorching them, then it may be due to a lack of potassium.
 It can be a little difficult to know this is definitely the problem so look over the other causes before treating this.